kpwn/yalu102/README.md

 sha1 2fe14f1c1e1a0d26203bbb123f6747a978dd2b4f

-mobilesubstrate works on devices that have sucesfully have cydia installed
+mobilesubstrate works on devices that have been successfully installed cydia on there devices.

 licensed under wtfpl